 Reward and cashback offers differ based on the type of credit card you apply for.
 Since it’s about travelling, the focus should be on travel credit cards and their rewards & cashback offers.
 For instance, Citi Premiermiles Card helps you earn air miles on airline transactions that you can redeem at 100+ airlines and hotel partners.
 Besides, you get access to complimentary lounge access at some domestic airports across India.
 Such offers cannot be the case with a personal loan.

 Both personal loans and credit cards help travellers in many ways as shown above.
-But if you’ve used the credit card for expensive travel before and are reeling under the debt burden, you can switch the outstanding dues to a personal loan at a lower rate of interest.
+But if you’ve used the best credit card for expensive travel before and are reeling under the debt burden, you can switch the outstanding dues to a personal loan at a lower rate of interest.
 Cost-wise, a personal loan has a slight edge over a credit card.
 Even though the EMI option at a lower rate is available, you can’t have it for every credit card transaction you do.
 Also, credit card limits can’t be more than INR 2-3 lakh for low and mid-level range earners.
 Financially speaking, a personal loan comes as a better option.
 Credit cards outshine personal loans mostly on the privileges that travellers seek.